 While standing, raise your right leg and left arm at the same time.
 Repeat and exaggerate as you lift and swing across your midline.
 Continue for a minute, using the left leg and right arm. and alternate crossing from side to side.

 Another Option is to do this seated.
-Raise the right knee and touch with the left hand.
-Next, raise left knee and touch with right hand.
-Alternate and continue for a minute.
+Raise the right knee and touch it with the left hand.
+Next, raise your left knee and touch it with your right hand.
+Alternate the movements and continue for a minute.

 3 - Wayne Cook Posture